 The relationship of the repository's current state to the tag.
-If the repository state is exactly the tagged state, this field should equal "exact"; otherwise, it will be a string that will be used as a key in the [tool.versioningit.format] subtable.
+If the repository state is exactly the tagged state, this field should equal "exact"; otherwise, it will be a string that will be used as a key in the format subtable of the versioningit configuration.
 Recommended values are "distance", "dirty", and "distance-dirty".

-'''

 tag: str

-'''